lu7did/PixiePi/README.md

 * Variable DDS drive level.

-* Capable of operating most digital modes with very small modifications.
+* Capable of operating other digital modes, specially FT8 and WSPR, with very small modifications.

 * Full or Partial Break-In in transmit.

-* Perhaps, some day, even to manage SSB using a firmware approach (PE1NNZ)
+* Open source firmware allow the adaptation to other simple DIY QRP/QRPp projects.

+* With some limitations able to be used in linear modes (USB).

 ## DISCLAIMER